microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ```

+This example demonstrates how to retrieve all groups from Microsoft Entra ID.

 This command gets all groups in Microsoft Entra ID.

 ### Example 2: Get a specific group by using an ID

-In this example, we'll provide the  ID to retrieve a specific group.

 ```powershell

 PS C:\> Get-EntraBetaMSGroup -Id "0877c6c6-fc99-4d51-9871-8335be7cfc9d"

 ```
 ```output
 DisplayName  Id                                   MailNickname Description                                GroupTypes
 -----------  --                                   ------------ -----------                                ----------
 Contoso Team 0877c6c6-fc99-4d51-9871-8335be7cfc9d contosoteam  A collaboration area for the Contoso Team. {Unified}

 ```

+In this example, we'll provide the  ID to retrieve a specific group.

 This command gets information for the group that has the specified ID.

 ### Example 3: Get top five groups

-This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Top 5
 ```
 ```output
 DisplayName             Id                                   MailNickname          Description                                GroupTypes
 -----------             --                                   ------------          -----------                                ----------
 Ask HR                  056b2531-005e-4f3e-be78-01a71ea30a04 askhr                                                            {Unified}